jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_detail_sql.md

 ---

-You can copy SQL text from the SQL Statement page.
-Right click and select the appropriate option from the shortcut menu.
+From this window, you can right-click to copy the SQL text contained in the window to the Windows clipboard.

 {% include links.html %}